software-research-llc/software-research-llc.github.io/products.md

 permalink: /products/
 ---

-<big>SRLLC has a program responding to SMS messages (mobile text messages).
-It can chat with you, offer advice on how to make low calorie meals, discuss our company, and even write code snippets.
-It's available at (315) 757-4475 free of charge.
+<p>SRLLC has a program responding to SMS messages (mobile text messages).
+It's available free of charge at +1-315-757-4475; however, in order to ensure compliance with all possible foreign laws and regulations, responses will only be sent to the continental United States.</p>

-<p><h3>Note: if you are not considered an adult in your geographic region, please <i>do not</i> use our service (or, should you do so anyway, you agree to indemnify us against any and all liability for your fraudulently representing yourself as something that you are not).</h3></p>
+<p><h3>Note: if you are not considered an adult in your geographic region, please consider <i>this request to not use our service as a minor</i> to be age-gating for regulatory purposes.</h3></p>

 <u>Miscellanea:</u>